Roman Colleges: Collegio Damasceno

 The Istituto di San Giovanni Damasceno was founded for the priests of the Syro-Malabar and Syro-Malankara Catholic Churches, two of the Oriental Catholic Churches tracing their origins to the apostolic activity of St. Thomas the Apostle in Kerala, India.

-The project of the Oriental Congregation to have a “Collegio” under the patronage of St. John Damascene for the Oriental priests as well as for the Latin priests working in the Oriental Churches was presented to Pope Pius XII on 2 October 1940 during the audience granted to Cardinal Eugene Tisserant, the then Secretary of the Congregation for the Oriental Churches.
-The project was definitively approved by the same Pontiff on 9 November, and was inaugurated on 4th December of the same year, the feast day of St. John Damascene according the Byzantine Calendar.
+The project of the Oriental Congregation to have a "Collegio" under the patronage of St. John Damascene for the Oriental priests as well as for the Latin priests working in the Oriental Churches was presented to Pope Pius XII on 2 October 1940 during the audience granted to Cardinal Eugène Tisserant, the then Secretary of the Congregation for the Oriental Churches.
+The project was definitively approved by the same Pontiff on 9 November, and was inaugurated on 4 December of the same year, the feast day of St. John Damascene according the Byzantine Calendar.

 Since there was no proper residence for the College at that time, it was begun in one of the wings of the Russian College.
-Among its alunni, there were not only Orientals, but also Latin priests from different countries of Europe and even from Africa, Japan and China.
+Among its alumni, there were not only Orientals, but also Latin priests from different countries of Europe and even from Africa, Japan and China.
 In the first year of its existence there was not even one from India.
-In the second year, the only Indian was Fr.
-Ettumanookaran Joseph.
+In the second year, the only Indian was Ettumanookaran Joseph.
 But slowly the presence of St. Thomas Christians began to increase.